Platoon Formation in a Mixed Traffic Environment: A Model-Agnostic Optimal Control Approach: Problem Formulation

 \begin{definition} A platoon formation is established at some time $t^p \in (t^c, t^f)$ if for each vehicle $i\in\mathcal{N}$, the headway $\Delta p_i(t)$ converges to an equilibrium headway $\Delta p_{eq}$, and the approach rate $\Delta v_i(t)$ converges to zero, i.e.,

-Note that, when the approach rate $\Delta v_i(t)$ converges to zero, the speed $v_i(t)$ of each vehicle $i\in\mathcal{N}$ also converges to an equilibrium platoon speed $v_{eq}$. \end{definition}

-\begin{remark} In real-world applications, conditions \eqref{eq:uniform_flow_1}-\eqref{eq:uniform_flow_2} might be too restrictive to establish a platoon formation.
-Therefore, we relax these conditions and introduce the following root-mean-squared error-based conditions to establish a platoon formation at some time $t^p \in (t^c, t^f)$,
+\end{definition} \begin{remark} In real-world applications, conditions \eqref{eq:uniform_flow_1}-\eqref{eq:uniform_flow_2} might be too restrictive to establish a platoon formation.
+Therefore, we relax these conditions and introduce the following root-mean-squared error based conditions to establish a platoon formation at some time $t^p \in (t^c, t^f)$,